sparshpnd23/Multi-Cloud-RDS-on-AWS-GKE-on-GCP/README.md

 Steps:

-1- Write an Infrastructure as code using terraform, which automatically deploy the Wordpress application 2- On AWS, use RDS service for the relational database for Wordpress application.
+1- Write an Infrastructure as code using terraform, which automatically deploy the Wordpress application.

+2- On AWS, use RDS service for the relational database for Wordpress application.

 3- Deploy the Wordpress as a container on top of Google Kubernetes Engine running on GCP.

 4- The Wordpress application should be accessible from the public world.